 ALERT!: Alert warns of local or national emergencies.
-When an alert announcement comes on the current radio station, ALERT! appears on the display.
-You will hear the announcement, even if the volume is low or a CD is playing.
+When an alert announcement comes on the current radio station, ALERT! displays.
+The announcement is heard, even if the volume is low or a CD is playing.
 If a CD is playing, play stops during the announcement.
 Alert announcements cannot be turned off.